opensearch-project/documentation-website/_migrations/migration-console/migration-console-commands-references.md

 ## Start a backfill

-If the `Reindex-From-Snapshot` (RFS) is enabled, starts an instance of the service to begin moving documents to the target cluster.
+If `Reindex-From-Snapshot` (RFS) is enabled, this command starts an instance of the service to begin moving documents to the target cluster:

 There are similar `scale UNITS` and `stop` commands to change the number of active instances for RFS.